ilker79/Hangman-Game/README.md

-This game has been created during School of Code adventure.
+This game has been created during School of Code adventure, 4th Week.

 It is a simple console game written in C#.
 Although it is not complete, it is mostly functional.
 You can start the game on the terminal with "dotnet run" command.
 You will be asked to choose a word, then enter letters to guess the word.